 Dress and Grooming (Policy 221) - Muhlenberg students are expected to dress sensibly and appropriately and be in adherence to the Muhlenberg School District Dress and Grooming Policy (which can be found on the district website).
 If clothing is inappropriate, the home will be contacted to provide appropriate clothing for the day.
 It is recommended that girls wear pants or shorts on days when physical education is scheduled.
 Shorts are permitted during warm weather, but they should be mid-thigh in length and fit properly.
 Tops containing offensive decals, slogans or advertisements for alcohol and/or drugs are prohibited.
 Tops should properly cover a student's body.
-Flip-flops, slides, and sandals are NOT to be worn by students during the school day unless the open-toed shoe has a back-strap to secure the foot.
+Shirts must cover the midriff.
+NO open back shoes such as Flip-flops, strapless crocs, slides, and sandals are NOT to be worn by students during the school day unless the open-toed shoe has a back-strap to secure the foot.
 In addition, shoes with wheels are not permitted.
 Head-wear that is not religious in nature is not allowed to be worn inside of the building with the exception of school-sponsored theme days.
-This includes, but is not limited to, hats, hoods, scarves, wraps, do-rags, wave caps, etc. Protective UV attire will be permitted for any outdoor activities.
+This includes, but is not limited to, hats, hoods, scarves, wraps, do-rags, wave caps, etc. While in the school building, hoods should remain down and off of the head.
+Protective UV attire will be permitted for any outdoor activities.